qualcomm-linux/build-guide/topic/k2c-qli-build-ga/howto_setup.rst

       sudo minicom -s

 4. Press the Down arrow key to select the **Serial port setup** option.
 Use the Up and Down arrow keys to navigate through the menu.

    .. image:: ../../media/k2c-qli-build-ga/serial_port_setup.jpg
       :align: center

 5. Set up the serial device configuration:

+   .. note:: Ensure that the letters are in uppercase.

    a.
 Press **A** on your keyboard to set up the serial device name such
       as ``/dev/ttyUSB0``.